argoproj/argo-events/api/event-source.md

 <p>

-Topic on which a subscription will be created
+Topic to which the subscription should belongs.
+Required if you want the eventsource to create a new subscription.
+If you specify this field along with an existing subscription, it will be verified whether it actually belongs to the specified topic.

 </p>